xXleowXx/gitlab-charts/doc/quickstart/index.md

 No folks, you can not use `example.com`.

-You have to have access to a internet accessible domain to which you can add a DNS record.
+You must have access to an internet accessible domain to which you can add a DNS record.
 This _can be a sub-domain_ such as `poc.domain.com`, but the Let's Encrypt servers have to be able to resolve the addresses to be able to issue certificates.